sdegueldre/Devent/event-API.md

   * 'event_city',
   * 'event_location',
   * 'event_image',
-  * 'event_author',  -> point to the users table
+  * 'event_author',  -> id of the author
   * 'reminder'

-  ### Router
+  ### Routes

   #### GET `/events?page=:page`

-  Returns the 6 future events of this page by chronological order, the current page and the last page.
+  Returns the first 6 events that haven yet to take place by chronological order, as well as pagination information

 #### GET `/pastevents?page=:page`

-  Returns the 6 past events of this page by antechronological order, the current page and the last page.
+  Returns the 6 most recent past events by reverse chronological order, as well as pagination information

   #### GET `/event/:id`